-Arsenal Medical’s in-situ forming polymeric foam is designed to control severe, intra-cavity hemorrhage by creating conformal contact and applying pressure to an actively bleeding site.
+Arsenal Medical’s in-situ forming polymeric foam, ResQFoam, is designed to control severe, intra-cavity hemorrhage by creating conformal contact and applying pressure to an actively bleeding site.
 Treatment consists of an injection of two liquid polymers that react upon combining to create a foam that expands rapidly through actively flowing blood to compress the injury and control bleeding.
 Once the patient reaches definitive surgical repair, the material can be removed by the surgeon.
-Arsenal’s foam system is durable, lightweight and low profile, facilitating battlefield use.
-Results of pre-clinical studies evaluating the Arsenal foam technology in non-compressible abdominal hemorrhage were presented at the 2012 American Association for the Surgery of Trauma (AAST) Annual Meeting.
+Arsenal’s foam system is durable, lightweight and low profile.
+ResQFoam may provide a life-saving bridge to surgical care for those who may otherwise die before reaching surgery.